jh3nd3rs0n/jargyle/README.md

 ### 4. 12.
 Chaining to a Specified Chain of Other SOCKS Servers

-You can have Jargyle chained to a specified chain of other SOCKS servers, meaning that it can route through the specified chain of the other SOCKS servers.
+You can have Jargyle chained to a specified chain of other SOCKS servers, meaning that its traffic can be routed through the specified chain of the other SOCKS servers.
 To have Jargyle chained to a specified chain of other SOCKS servers, you will need to specify each SOCKS server as a URI in its own separate setting of `chaining.socksServerUri`

 Partial command line example: